Manhattan Project feed materials program: Uranium metal

 Mallinckrodt established a uranium metal plant on the second floor of the building containing the green salt plant using the Ames Process.
-Production commenced in July 1943 and 1,364 ST of metal was produced by 1 January 1947, at a cost of $2,773,750.
-The unit price contracted for the first 90 ST was $4.17 a pound, but Mallinckrodt found that it could produce it for substantially less, and voluntarily refunded $2.20 a pound to the government.
+Production commenced in July 1943 and 1364 ST of metal was produced by 1 January 1947.
+The unit price contracted for the first 90 ST was $4.17 a pound, but Mallinckrodt found that it could produce for substantially less, and voluntarily refunded $2.20 a pound to the government.
 By 1 January 1947, the price had fallen to $0.71 per pound.

-The Electro-Metallurgical Company in Niagara Falls, New York, (a division of Union Carbide) built an Ames Process uranium metal plant on its property under a cost-plus-fixed-fee contract at a cost of $234,300.
-The plant operated from April 1943 to July 1946, and produced 1,538 ST of metal at an average cost of $0.67 per pound.
-DuPont built a plant in Deepwater for $1,050,300.
-The plant encountered various difficulties in operation and only produced 232 ST of metal at an average cost of $1.72 per pound before the Manhattan Project decided to close it down in August 1944.
-Westinghouse produced 69 ST of metal in Bloomfield for $1,599,200 before the contract was terminated on 15 October 1943.
+The Electro-Metallurgical Company in Niagara Falls, New York, (a division of Union Carbide) built an Ames Process uranium metal plant on its property under a cost-plus-fixed-fee contract.
+The plant operated from April 1943 to July 1946, and produced 1538 ST of metal at an average cost of $0.67 per pound.
+DuPont built one in Deepwater, but it encountered various difficulties in operation and only produced 232 ST of metal at an average cost of $1.72 per pound before the Manhattan Project decided to close it down in August 1944.
+Westinghouse produced 69 ST of metal in Bloomfield before the contract was terminated on 15 October 1943.

+The Los Alamos Laboratory produced very pure highly enriched uranium metal from enriched feed using both a modified version of the Iowa bomb process and an electrolysis process.
+About 60 kg of highly enriched uranium provided the fissile component of the Little Boy atomic bomb used in the atomic bombing of Hiroshima in August 1945.